sunshinejnjn/openwrt-jiayshi/README.md

 RootFS space problem:

 **It is suggested to use a mounted fs as *overlay* for opkg packages.** This can be done by using p27 (storage) or replacing it with 2 partitions and using the latter one (p28) as overlay.
-Some fdisk command seqence for reference (please note: factory fdisk will not output uuids, use openwrt fdisk (opkg install fdisk)):
+Some fdisk command seqence for reference (please note: factory fdisk will not output uuids):
 ```
 fdisk /dev/mmcblk0
 x